He-jerry/MikuMikuDance_Start-from-animation-video/README.md

 Including Methods:

+(Pre-Process) The Image Translation(At least style transfer) from Cartoon image to Real world Image

 1.(Pose Estimation) 3D human pose estimation in video with temporal convolutions and semi-supervised training,CVPR2019    [code](https://github.com/facebookresearch/VideoPose3D)

 2.(Included in 1,Motion Keypoint Detection) COCO Keypoint-RCNN Detection Based On Detectron2(I will update this method because I find it is not very accurate)